JohnnyPeng123/hierarchical_bar_chart-/README.md

 0. README.md documentation

-1.aug_train.csv - Sample files that I used to develop this function.
+1. aug_train.csv - A sample data file that I used to develop this function.
    It was downloaded from "https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists"

 2. hbar.js - JavaScript that used to generate the hbar, slightly modified from the original ones by Mike Bostock